 Figure 3 Endotoxaemia, bacterial translocation, and bacterial infection may be different expressions of the same process at different degrees of severity, and are associated with increasingly severe complications.
 NO: Nitric oxide; TNF-α: Tumor necrosis factor α. (with permission: Thalheimer U, Triantos CK, Samonakis DN, Patch D, Burroughs AK: Infection, coagulation, and variceal bleeding in cirrhosis.
-Gut 2005; 54: 556-563)
+Gut 2005; 54: 556-563).

 Table 1 Common features and difference of hepatic cirrhosis and sepsis